flexrn/uamir/README.md

 Recruiting solution **documents** have several fields roughly described by the following:

 * *name*: the name of the document as it appears in Recruiting Solution.
-* *rsscredid*: the unique id of the document.
+* *rsscredid*: the id of the document, unique within each type.
 * *type*: the type of the document.
 May be one of:
   * *Skills*: skills checklist
   * *Docs*: documents that have been added by the company
   * *Tests*: online tests
 * *versionid*: the version number; seems only to apply to tests.

-Don't rely on the name to uniquely identify a document, as it's possible to delete and create another document with the same name.
+Neither the Name nor rsscredid to uniquely identify a document.
+The combination of rsscredid and type should be unique.

 A **request** is any document that has been assigned; this is equivalent to the items already present in the assignment manager, and corresponds to the values present in the returned hashes from UAMiR::AssignmentManager#get_assigned_documents.